Ballyclare properties being assessed after flooding

-A section of road was flooded yesterday morning in Bellevue Street following heavy rain across the region on Thursday night.
+A section of road was flooded this morning in Bellevue Street following heavy rain across the region on Thursday night.

 Local residents have taken to social media, claiming that the problem occurred due to drains being blocked in the area.